solliancenet/Azure-Machine-Learning-Dev-Guide/devops-for-ai/using-azure-devops.md

 ![](media/Dashboards.png)

-On the Wiki sub tab, you will be able to create a Wiki repository for your project to share information with the rest of your team reagrding the project, where markdown is supported.
+On the Wiki sub tab, you will be able to create a Wiki repository for your project to share information with the rest of your team regarding the project, where markdown is supported.

 ## Boards